manga-download/hakuneko/web/lib/shadycss/README.md

 Crawling the DOM and updating styles is very expensive, and we found that trying to update mixins through `<slot>` insertion points to be too expensive to justify for both polyfilled CSS Mixins and polyfilled CSS Custom Properties.

+### External stylesheets not currently supported

+External stylesheets loaded via `<link rel="stylesheet">` within a shadow root or `@import` syntax inside a shadow root's stylesheet are not currently shimmed by the polyfill.
+This is mainly due to the fact that shimming them would require a fetch of the stylesheet text that is async cannot be easily coordinated with the upgrade timing of custom elements using them, making it impossible to avoid "flash of unstyled content" when running on polyfill.